 - To pay off other high-interest loans

 - To resolve a power of sale or stop a foreclosure

-Anyone who could not get a bank loan can turn to the private lender offering the ideal alternative.
+Homeowners who could not get a bank loan can turn to a private lender offering an alternative mortgage.
 Our network of private lenders in Sault Ste.
 Marie is ready to provide competitive private mortgages for their target clients.
 Being so flexible, private lenders can even design custom private mortgage solutions for each client.

 Rapid Financing by Private Lenders